KnownStormChaser/master-weather-model-list/STATUS.md

 Complete migration of ECMWF IFS to GRIB2-only parameter representation.
 Affects Open Data users directly.
 Legacy GRIB1-style parameter references move to GRIB2-native identifiers; CCSDS compression required.
 - **Entries:** [IFS Open Data](./models/nwp_models/global/eu/ifs-open-data.md) · [ECMWF EPS](./models/ensemble_models/global/eu/ecmwf-eps.md)
 - **Authority:** ECMWF Migration to GRIB edition 2 page

+### KNMI HARMONIE-AROME — GRIB1 to GRIB2 at the Cy46 cutover (planned November 2026)
+Every KNMI HARMONIE dataset currently ships GRIB **edition 1** with KNMI local `table2Version` 253, meaning parameters resolve as `unknown` under stock ecCodes and require KNMI's published code table.
+Cy46 output is GRIB **edition 2** (master tables v35) and decodes with stock ecCodes tables, removing the local-table dependency entirely.
+Verified against the live `harmonie_arome_cy46_p1` test stream on 2026-08-15:

+- **Grid, horizon and cadence are unchanged** — 390 × 390 `regular_ll`, 49.0–56.002°N /
+  0.0–11.281°E, 0.029° × 0.018° increments, 0–60 h hourly (61 steps per run), hourly
+  cycling.
+No regridding work needed downstream.
+- **Parameter set loses exactly three fields**: the ISBA nature-tile soil temperatures (GRIB1 `indicatorOfParameter` 11 at levels 800/801/802, i.e. 0 cm / −7 cm / −50 cm).
+  49 messages per step becomes 46.
+Every other field maps 1:1.
+- **Forecast time is encoded in minutes**, not hours (`indicatorOfUnitOfTimeRange` 0), and filenames carry a five-digit `HHHMM` step field.
+Sub-hourly output is an outstanding task in the UWC-West report, not yet present in the stream — all 61 members are hourly.
+- **Accumulation semantics are preserved** but now explicit: PDT 8 with `typeOfStatisticalProcessing` 1 for from-run-start accumulations (precipitation, radiation, fluxes) and 2 for past-hour maxima (10 m gusts, column-integrated graupel).
+- **`generatingProcessIdentifier` remains 43** in Cy46 files, so the identification section cannot be used to distinguish the cycles — branch on GRIB edition or filename prefix.
+- **The April 2026 static test samples do not match the live stream.** The samples added `min_visp` and downward long-wave `strd` and omitted the 10 m gust components; the live stream drops the two additions, restores the gusts, and swaps ceiling → cloud base and minimum-visibility → instantaneous visibility.
+Anyone who coded against the April ZIPs should re-check against the stream.
+- **Instantaneous precipitation units are ambiguous.** GRIB2 codes 0/1/65, 0/1/66 and
+  0/1/75 decode as rates (`rprate`, `sprate`, kg m⁻² s⁻¹), while KNMI's parameter table documents them as kg m⁻².
+Unresolved; raised as a question to KNMI.
+- **Access is unchanged** — Open Data API plus MQTT notification, CC BY 4.0, API key required.
+Note the anonymous key rotates annually (the previous one expired 1 July 2026);
+  entries should link the Developer Portal rather than embed a key value.

 ---